TransformMaster/cayman/index.md

 ---
 layout: default
 title: SEScore
-description: Stratified Error Synthesis Score: Automatic Text Evaluation Metrics
+description: Stratified Error Synthesis Score - Automatic Text Evaluation Metrics -
 ---

 ## About SEScore

 Welcome to our project page, dedicated to our family of innovative reference-based text-generation evaluation metrics.